7. Styles (SASS & CSS)

 Default SASS Files

-directory.
+All of NOUVEAU‘s default SASS files can be found in the /_foundation/sass/ directory.
 Files that are prefixed with an underscore are “includes” and do not compile into their own CSS files.

 Any files without that prefix are compiled into separate CSS files.
 You can work in any or all of these files, or create new ones as needed.